Operations, Information & Technology Requirements

 The first year field exam, administered in the summer of a student’s first year, covers mathematical models and methods from two foundational areas: applied probability and stochastic processes and mathematical optimization.

-Students are required to take four courses in the first year that will prepare him or her for the field exam.
+Students are required to take four courses in the first year that will prepare them for the field exam.
 Depending on the student’s academic background, the student may need to take up to six courses to prepare for the field exam.
 Stanford and GSB course offerings may vary from year to year.
 Students should consult their faculty liaison about course selections every quarter in preparation for the field exam.

 Applied Probability and Stochastic Processes